SteveGilham/altcover/docs/AltCover/WhatIfExtension-fsapidoc.md

       afterPreparation:bool -> AltCover.ValidatedCommandLine
 end
 ```
-These provide C#-compatible extension methods to perform a `WhatIf` style command like validation
+These provide C#-compatible extension methods to perform a `WhatIf` style command line validation

 `WhatIf` compiles the effective command-line and the result of `Validate`